suyash7897/Safe-Strong-Password-Builder/README.md

 # Safe-Strong-Password-Builder
-Here’s your **350-character version**:  > Designed and developed a responsive Password Generator using HTML, CSS, and JavaScript with secure random password generation, adjustable length, copy-to-clipboard, visibility toggle, and real-time slider updates.
+Designed and developed a responsive Password Generator using HTML, CSS, and JavaScript with secure random password generation, adjustable length, copy-to-clipboard, visibility toggle, and real-time slider updates.
 Built an intuitive, user-friendly, and mobile-ready interface for optimal usability